‘Westworld’ Season 3 Episode 5 Preview: Serac Looks For The ‘Agitator’ Who Could Destroy The World

 “Have you ever questioned what’s she’s asking you to do?”
 Bernard says.

-Considering the clip is billed as a promo for Episode 5 alone, and not clip sometimes released by HBO that shows several episodes at a time, this is a valid question to be asked by Bernard as the clip shows Caleb doing a great many things that might be considered questionable in hindsight, once of which appears to be drowning a man.
+Considering the clip is billed as a promo for Episode 5 alone, and not like a clip sometimes released by HBO that shows several episodes at a time, this is a valid question to be asked by Bernard as the clip shows Caleb doing a great many things that might be considered questionable in hindsight, once of which appears to be drowning a man.

 Judging from the clip, it appears that Episode 5 of Westworld will deal with the continued theme of good against evil as Dolores and Bernard struggle for control over each other.
 It also brings into question the overall arc of this TV series in questioning what is real and what isn’t.